ddouglasz/feedback-log/README.md

 ### things to improve on

-- `Styling: ` I would most likely invest more time in styling and maybe painting the page.
+- `Styling:` I would most likely invest more time in styling and maybe painting the page.

-- I would write more tests on the FeedbackLog and write more indepth tests if I had more time.
+- `Tests:` I would write more tests on the FeedbackLog and write more indepth tests if I had more time.

+-  `Types:` There are some places where I used `any` for typing my datatype, I would look deeper if I had more time to make sure I properly define the datatype.